UnSplit: Data-Oblivious Model Inversion, Model Stealing, and Label Inference Attacks Against Split Learning: Background and Related Work

-The attack, named the Feature-Space Hijacking Attack (FSHA), assumes an attacker that has access to a data set $X_{pub}$ that follows a similar distribution with that of the client's training data $X_{priv}$.
+The attack, named the Feature-Space Hijacking Attack (FSHA), assumes an attacker that has access to a data set $X_{pub}$ which follows a similar distribution with that of the client's training data $X_{priv}$.
 Briefly, the attacker trains an autoencoder on $X_{pub}$ and directs the client towards outputting values belonging to the same latent space as the encoder part of the autoencoder.
 Since the decoder essentially knows how to invert the values belonging to that latent space, it is able to invert values received from the client, and obtain the original inputs.
-The main difference of FSHA and UnSplit is that we do not have any assumptions about the attacker's knowledge of a public data set related to the original task.
-Without such a data set, FSHA becomes infeasible, since the attacker cannot train the autoencoder network.
-Again, FSHA cannot steal the client model.
+The main difference between FSHA and UnSplit is that we do not have any assumptions about the attacker's knowledge of a public data set related to the original task.
+While such a dataset might be available in certain scenarios, its non-existence makes FSHA infeasible since the attacker cannot train the autoencoder.
+As another point of difference, FSHA does not attempt to steal the client model.